Frequently Asked Questions

 I’m sorry to hear there’s an issue with my payment page.
 Please check that you’ve entered the correct details and that the card you’re paying with matches the address you’re entering.
 If you are seeing an error message regarding your zip code, please contact your bank to make sure you have the correct zip code/post code registered for that card.

 I’m sorry about that.
 Sometimes these emails land in the spam folder and are deleted after a few days.
-Please check your spam folder, and if your welcome email isn’t there, please contact my support team at firstname.lastname@example.org and they’ll resend your login details.
+Please check your spam folder, and if your welcome email isn’t there, please contact the Praxis support team at email@example.com and they’ll resend your login details.

 While the course currency is USD, if you pay through credit/debit card, you will be charged in your local currency, as per your bank’s conversion rate.
 Please bear in mind that you may also be charged a small conversion fee by your bank, but it’s unlikely to be higher than 2.5%.

-Absolutely – just reach out to my team and we can send you an invoice.
+Absolutely – just reach out to our team and we can send you an invoice.

 No, I do not store any credit card information.
 I use Stripe.com, one of the most secure and reputable payment processors available.
 All card numbers are encrypted on disk with AES-256, and decryption keys are stored on separate machines.
 None of Stripe’s internal servers and daemons are able to obtain plaintext card numbers.